Lonsdale201/fluent-extend-triggers-and-actions/README.md

 ## Desc

-This extension provides additional add-ons to FluentCRM.
+This plugin provides additional add-ons to FluentCRM.

 7 triggers are currently available: